jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

     * CalcNuclearPositioning.m: used to calculate the nuclear positioning using the apical node, basal node and nucleus center of each individual cell.

+Instructions on how to use these files:
-1. TheExtractApiBasNucInfo.m must be ran first.
-It requires the following inputs:
+1. The ExtractApiBasNucInfo.m must be ran first.
+It requires inputs from (1) the "detailedStat_" files inside the dataOutput folder and (2) the printout file created.
+More specifically:
      (i) The input for cell information has to be extracted manually from files with a "detailedStat_" prefix.
          Every triplet (row-wise, i.e. row1 ~ row3) represents the apical node, basal node, and nucleus center position, respectively.
+For the detail on what information is presented in the files with "detailedStat_" prefix, see detailedStat_example.txt in the dataOutput folder.
      (ii) For simulations involving growth, the order of cells must be entered to acquire the correct calculations.
           The cell order can be found in the printout created (see EpiScale_run.sh).
-For the detail on what information is presented in the files with "detailedStat_" prefix, see detailedStat_example.txt in the dataOutput folder.
 2. Then the files CalcCellHeight.m and CalcNuclearPositioning.m can be ran to extract the cell height and nuclear positioning for any desired simulation.